wwt/SwiftCurrent/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### If Public API Has Changed:
 - [ ] Did you deprecate (rather than remove) any old methods/variables/etc?
 - [ ] Have you done the best that you can to make sure that the compiler guides people to changing to the new API?
 (Example: the renamed attribute)
 - [ ] If necessary, have you tested the upgrade path for at least N-1 versions?
-For example if data persists between v1 and v2 that upgrade should be tested and as easy as we can make it.
+For example, if data persists between v1 and v2 that upgrade should be tested and as easy as we can make it.